Skip to main content

 After many decades of silence, the pitcher is once again a reminder of what many brave Canadians did for the Dutch people.

-While in Holland, I took my family to some of the War Cemeteries.
+While in Holland, my family visited some of the War Cemeteries.
 In particular, I took them to Holten because I knew that some of the Canadians that had died in the Liberation of Assen would be in that cemetery.

-I walked around the cemetery with my children and pointed out the names of the soldiers that died on April 13, 1945 – the day Assen was liberated and my great-grandparents and grandparents were free at last!
-I wanted my children to know at what cost freedom comes.
+I walked around the cemetery with my children and pointed out the names of the soldiers that died on April 13, 1945 — the day Assen was liberated, and my family was free at last!
+I wanted my children to know the cost of freedom.

 Here’s a photo of Alyssa and Steven Blair at the Holten Cemetery.